How to Sanitize and Disinfect Public Playground Equipment

 - Never mix household bleach with ammonia or any other cleanser as toxic gases may occur.

-- Wear recommended protective gear when applying a disinfectant.
+- Wear the recommended protective gear when applying a disinfectant.